KamilaHase/MS2/README.md

 The project was deployed to GitHub Pages using the following steps:
 1. Log in to GitHub and locate the GitHub Repository
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-3. Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
-4. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Scroll down on the left list of options to find "Pages" section, alternatively scroll down the Settings page until you locate the "GitHub Pages" Section.
 5. Under "Source", click the dropdown called "None" and select "Master Branch".
 6. The page will automatically refresh.
 7. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking the GitHub Repository
-1. By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+1. By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:
 2. Log in to GitHub and locate the GitHub Repository
 3. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 4. You should now have a copy of the original repository in your GitHub account.